MKuranowski/PLRailMap/README.md

 - `railway=station`
 - `name` - name of the station in the local language
 - `ref` - PKP PLK code of the station (not necessarily an integer!)

-- `ref:ibnr` - Polish IBNR code of the station (not necessarily an integer!)
+`ref:ibnr` is available for most stations, but not all of them.

-If the station name is not in Polish, `name:pl` is also required.
+If the station name is not in Polish, `name:pl` should also be present.

 In order to merge Warszawa Zachodnia with its platform 8, there are 2 additional tags: `gtfs:location_type` and `gtfs:parent_station`.
 If one uses both 33506 and 34868 stations, the parent (33506P) should also be provided.